Samuvelajay/Mental-Health-Analysis-Chatbot/README.md

 Maintain a record of conversations and predictions for analysis and future reference.

 Technologies Used:
-Machine Learning: Uses a trained model (e.g., Logistic Regression, SVM) to classify text data into mental health categories.
+Machine Learning: Uses a trained model (e.g., Logistic Regression) to classify text data into mental health categories.
 NLP Techniques: Includes text preprocessing, sentiment analysis, and classification.

 Flask: Backend framework to create a web application for user interaction.